CodeMechanix/Interview-Questions-and-Answers/What_is_a_JavaBean_exactly.md

 JavaBeans are Java classes which adhere to an extremely simple coding convention.
 All you have to do is to

-- Implement the java.io.Serializable interface - to save the state of an object
-- Use a public empty argument constructor - to instantiate the object
-- Provide public getter/setter methods - to get and set the values of private variables (properties).
+- The JavaBean class must implement either Serializable or Externalizable;
+- The JavaBean class must have a public no-arg constructor;
+- All JavaBean properties must have public setter and getter methods (as appropriate);
+- All JavaBean instance variables should be private.
+- Must have public class.